erxes/erxes/docs/docs/developer/developing-integration-plugins.md

 Integration is a kind of plugin that extends inbox plugin.
 Before reading this please checkout the <a href="https://docs.erxes.io/docs/developer/developing-plugins">Create plugin guide</a>.

-These are the core concepts of the inbox integration
-1. Brand
-2. Channel
-3. Integration
-4. Conversation
-5. Conversation Messages

 In order to explain new integration creation let's usage already existing imap integration which can be found <a href="https://github.com/erxes/erxes-community/tree/main/packages">here</a>

 So let's assume already created our plugin using above guide and let's say it's name is imap.

-Add the flowing inbox related plugins to configs.json
+Add the following inbox related plugins to configs.json and start the services.
 ```
 	"plugins": [
 		{